jacobduba/coms311/lecture-2-10.md

 Next the index of the left child of this child $2^2 i$.

-In general, the index of the leftmost...
-TBD
+In general, the index of the leftmost node reached on the left-child path of $h$ edges is $2^hi$.

 Thus a node in an n-element heap is of height $\leq h \geq o$ if and only if its index i satisfies $2^h \leq n \lor i \leq n/2^h$.